Expressibility-Enhancing Strategies for Quantum Neural Networks: Method

 \subsection{Strategy 2: Redundant Measurement}

 This section investigates the impact of redundant measurements on QNNs' performance theoretically and experimentally.

-Intuitively, measuring multiple qubits could improve QNNs' performance since via multiple measurements more information could be extracted from the quantum output state and further used to improve QNNs' performance.
-But this is not true for the case shown below where under certain conditions measuring two qubits yields the same basis functions as measuring one.
-That is, the same information is extracted from the quantum output state and theoretically they should share the same ability to express functions.
-Further, our experimental results show that there could be an obvious difference of QNNs' performance to fit a given function using one and two qubits under the this assumption, which breaks our intuition.
+We tend to fall into the trap: redundant measurements could benefit the performance of QNNs as extra measurement could extract more information from the quantum output state.
+But generally, this is not true.
+In fact, as the analysis in the following paragraph shows, measuring two quantum bits by Pauli Z produces the same basis functions as measuring one quantum bit.
+That is, theoretically, the information extracted from the quantum output state is identical.
+Therefore, two QNNs should have the same power to approximate functions.
+But the experimental results in Table \ref{table_ablation_study_all_3_method} show that there could be an obvious difference in QNNs' performance to fit a given function using one and two qubits, which breaks our intuition.

 Let's start the analysis with a simple example.
 If we use Pauli Z to measure the second qubit of the 2-qubit circuit given in Figure \ref{figure_3_circuits_using_different_embedding}b, similar to the analysis given in Section \ref{section_appen_measure_1st_qubit_of_2qubit_circuit}, we can obtain the measurement expectation as $\langle Z_1\rangle_2$ where subscript 1 represents a measurement at the second qubit: